subrotoice/react-basic/README.md

 import categories from "../categories";

 const schema = z.object({
+  // Think in this way: zod is nothing but inerface decleartion, & central control
   description: z
     .string()
     .min(3, { message: "Description should be at least 3 characters" })